Chukchi people: Traditions

-One of the Chukchi's forms of folk art is sculpture and carving on bones and walrus tusks but only men engage in this.
+One Chukchi form of folk art is sculpture and carving on bones and walrus tusks.
 Common traditional themes of these arts are landscapes, hunting scenes, and animals.
 The women are skilled seamstresses.
 The traditional dress for both genders is made of skins and fur, decorated with beads and embroidery on holidays and special occasions.
 Men wear loose shirts and trousers made of the same material at important traditional events.

 Religion

 In Chukchi religion, every object, whether animate or inanimate, is assigned a spirit.
 This spirit can be either harmful or benevolent.
 Some of Chukchi myths reveal a dualistic cosmology.
 A Chukchi shaman once explained to the ethnographer Vladimir Bogoraz that "The lamp walks around.
 The walls of the house have voices of their own. ...
 Even the shadows on the wall constitute definite tribes and have their own country, where they live in huts and subsist by hunting."
-During Chukchi rituals, shamans fall into trances (sometimes with the aid of hallugenic mushrooms), communicate with spirits, allow the spirits to speak trough them, predict the future and cast spells.
+During Chukchi rituals, shamans fall into trances (sometimes with the aid of hallucinogenic mushrooms), communicate with spirits, allow the spirits to speak through them, predict the future and cast spells.

 Early Russian ethnographers observed that Chukchi shamans were said to be called by spirits, dreams, or omens, and were believed to be capable of flight, exorcism, and healing.
 Some shamans were called by mystical forces to engage in a form of ritualized homosexual relations with other men.
 This ritual typically involved a gender change through a religious ceremony that, it was believed, transformed his genitalia into that of a female.
 After the change, he might dress in women's clothing and behave in feminine ways.
 He was then believed to "lose" masculine traits like hunting skill, and instead take on "feminine" traits, like healing and nurturing.
 Some of these shamans would take male lovers, and could even marry other men, and the shaman would take on a "wifely" role.